dongyx/shsub/README.md

 		<%done%>
 	</ul>

-Running `shsub` on it prints a HTML list reporting titles of your Markdown notes.
+Running `shsub < lsnotes.html` prints a HTML list reporting titles of your Markdown notes.

 INSTALLATION
 ------------

-To install `shsub` execute the following command in the source tree:
+To install `shsub`, execute the following command in the source tree:

 	$ sudo make install